gchq/gaffer-doc/src/main/resources/user/walkthrough/Views.md

 ${CODE_LINK}

-when running an Operation, for example GetElements, within Gaffer you can give it a View.
+When running an Operation, for example GetElements, within Gaffer you supply a View.

 In the view you can set filters, properties to include, and properties to exclude, on different groups.